 In 1999 our stockholders approved the Employee Stock Purchase Plan ("ESPP") under which a total of 1,562,590 shares of our Class A Common Stock is eligible for sale to our employees, including our executive officers.
 Each quarter, an eligible employee may elect to withhold up to 10% percent of his or her compensation, up to a maximum of \$5,000, to purchase shares of our stock at a price equal to 85% of the fair market value of the stock on the NYSE as of the last day of such quarter.
-The ESPP is designed to motivate our executive officers to acquire our Class A Common Stock and thereby align their interests with our stockholders.
+At December 31, 2007, approximately 1,396,000 shares were available for issuance under the ESPP.
+Only a few employees have taken advantage of, and only a small amount of shares have been purchased under, the ESPP.
+Accordingly, the ESPP which expires on December 31, 2008 will not be renewed.